rajch/LBCC-book/chapter7.md

 It reads pretty much like the BNF.
 Scan a variable name, then "As", and then a type name, with appropriate validations.
 If all is well, create a symbol, call `DeclareLocal` in CodeGen, and add the symbol to the symbol table.

 Note the new error value of 3.
 If a variable name has already been declared, we do not allow re-declaration.
-We will have to modify `CreateError` to accomodate the new error.
+We will have to modify `CreateError` to accommodate the new error.
 We will do that in a bit.
 For now, let us add the `Dim` command to the list of valid commands.
 In fact, let me make an enhancement here: we can use `Var` as a synonym for `Dim`.

 Add the following to the `InitCommands` method in **Commands.vb**.